bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Frequency domain data in processing buffer (FREQ)

 Description:
-`BF` performs a linear baseline fix by subtracting a straight line from the data between the current display limits.
+`BF` performs a linear baseline fix by subtracting a straight line from the data in the visible processing buffer between the current display limits.
-`BF` does not require the user to be viewing the processing block (`VIEW PRO`), but baseline fixing is only performed on the processing block.

 `BF` uses the average of the leftmost and rightmost 5 points between the current display limits to determine the line to subtract.
 If there are fewer than 5 points between the current display limits `BF` subtracts the average over all the points instead of calculating a line. `BF` only subtracts from the points between the current display limits, leaving everything outside of those limits untouched.
-If the processing buffer is currently visible, `BF` always updates the display upon completion.
 ## BINCP
 Perform binary pulse phase correction